Misterio77/nix-colors/README.md

 You should import the `nix-colors.homeManagerModule` (or `(import "${nix-colors}/module")`), and set the option `nix-colors.colorscheme` to your preferred scheme, such as `nix-colors.colorSchemes.dracula` (or `(import "${nix-colors}/schemes").dracula`)

-Here's a quick example on how to use it with, say, a terminal emulator (kitty):
+Here's a quick example on how to use it with, say, a terminal emulator (kitty) and a browser (qutebrowser):
 ```nix
 { pkgs, config, nix-colors, ... }: {
   imports = [